hypherionmc/fdd-docs/installation/empty-config.md

     #Configure messages shown to players when they don't meet verification requirements
     [accessControl.verificationMessages]
+        #This message is shown to users when they use the in-game verification command
+        optionalVerificationMessage = "Your verification code is: {code}.
+Please DM our bot, or use the /verify command in our discord to verify your account"
         #The message shown to players that are not verified
         accountVerification = "This server requires account verification.
 Your verification code is: {code}.
 Please visit our discord server for instructions on how to verify your account."
         #Message to show to players that are not a member of your discord
         nonMember = "Sorry, you need to be a member of our discord server to join this server"
         #Message to show when player doesn't have one of the required roles.
 Use {roles} to display the names of configured roles
         requireRoles = "Sorry, but you require any of the following roles: {roles}"
         #Message to show when player has a role from the deniedRoles list
         roleDenied = "Sorry, but you are not allowed to access this server."

 #Execute Minecraft commands in Discord
 [minecraftCommands]